 This course consists of 30 hours of classroom Instruction and at least 3 hours of behind-the wheel instruction on the road.
-Students who enroll for this course will receive a 1/2 credit of Driver's Education.
+Students who enroll for this course will receive a 1⁄2 credit of Driver's Education.
 There is a \$30 fee for fuel and maintenance.
-The fee must be paid in full at the time of pre-registration.
-This course must be taken in conjunction with a half to whole credit course in ACCESS.
+The fee must be paid in full at the time of pre-registration. \\Students will receive the 30 hours of classroom instruction during the first six weeks of the Health Elective.
+This course does not count towards GPA, class rank, or Honor Roll.